Good Riddance (Time of Your Life): Music video

 The music video was directed by Mark Kohr in Los Angeles in November 1997, and is based on a concept by Armstrong.
-The video features Armstrong singing and playing an acoustic guitar in an apartment (filmed in LA's Ambassador Hotel), intercut with "pull-in" shots of various people involved in mundane activities.
+The video features Armstrong singing and playing an acoustic guitar in an apartment (filmed in the Ambassador Hotel in Los Angeles), intercut with "pull-in" shots of various people involved in mundane activities.
 All of the subjects are shown seemingly staring into space absent-mindedly.
 Dirnt and Tré Cool make cameo appearances in the video as a person pumping gas (Dirnt), and an injured bike rider being attended by paramedics (Tré).
 When the video came out, the name of the song was inverted, hence the video's title is "Time of Your Life (Good Riddance)".
 This title was also used on the single cover.
+The music video focuses on one particular person at both the beginning and the ending of the song.

 In 1998, Green Day won their first MTV Video Music Award for Best Alternative Video for "Good Riddance (Time of Your Life)" and they were also nominated for Viewer's Choice.

 The video can be found on their music video compilation DVD, International Supervideos!

 Legacy

 To the band's surprise, the song became a hit at prom dances.
 Because of the song's lyrics, which many graduating seniors interpret as nostalgic and reflective of their time in high school, it has become a staple song at proms.
 Armstrong remarked that, in retrospect, the lyrics make sense when viewed that way.
 "The people that you grew up and braved the trials of high school with will always hold a special place.
 Through all the BS of high school, you hope that your friends had the time of their life, and that's what the song is talking about".

-The song is featured in the season nine episode of Seinfeld, titled "The Chronicle" (also known as "The Clip Show").
+The song is featured in the season nine episode of Seinfeld, titled "The Clip Show".
 The song plays in the closing minutes of the episode, which feature a series of bloopers, behind-the-scenes production, and a montage.
 It is the second-to-last episode of Seinfeld before the show's series finale in 1998.
-The song was also featured in the ending credits of Deadpool & Wolverine, playing with a montage of scenes and behind-the-scenes footage of several film adaptions, most noticeably from the X-Men film series.
+The song was also featured in the ending credits of Deadpool & Wolverine, playing with a montage of scenes and behind-the-scenes footage of several film adaptations, most noticeably from the X-Men film series.

-The song was played on ITV in 1998, when the England National Football Team was knocked out of the France 98 tournament, losing to Argentina.

 On May 28, 2015, Rolling Stone named "Good Riddance (Time of Your Life)" as one of the 20 Best Graduation Songs of the Past 20 Years (1995–2015).

 On August 14, 2024, All Elite Wrestling used the song in a video package on Dynamite, looking back on Bryan Danielson's 24+ years of wrestling (excluding WWE) ahead of his Title vs. Career match with Swerve Strickland at All In: Wembley II.